shopperlabs/shopper/readme.md

 ## Security

-If you discover any security related issues, please email contact@arthurmonney.com instead of using the issue tracker.
+If you discover any security related issues, please email contact@shopperlabs.io instead of using the issue tracker.

+It's _heavily_ recommended that you **[subscribe to the Shopper Newsletter](http://laravelshopper.io)** so you can find out about any security updates, breaking changes or major features.
+We send an email about 3-4 emails per year.
+Sometimes less.

 ## Credits

 -   [Arthur Monney][link-author]
+-   [Jean-Vincent QUILICHINI][link-author-2]
 -   [All Contributors][link-contributors]

 ## License

-MIT.
-Please see the [license file](license.md) for more information.
+The Shopper Framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 [ico-version]: https://img.shields.io/packagist/v/shopper/framework.svg?style=flat-square
 [ico-downloads]: https://img.shields.io/packagist/dt/shopper/framework.svg?style=flat-square